 Safety when trail running should be a number one priority for trail runners.
 As a woman, I am often out running the trails, sometimes alone Despite the advice we receive about not running alone, there are occasions when you can’t find anyone to run with, or you just want your own headspace.
 It’s not ideal but, if you are anything like me, you have that little bit of stubbornness or that assuredness that you will be fine.
 If you are going to run alone, which we don’t advise, we take a look at tips and advice on how to stay safe when trail running.

 Don’t Get Complacent

 Trail running can be classed as an extreme sport.
 Some of you may be sat there wondering how that is when you go out and casually run 10 miles on a weekend.
-Others amongst you will think nothing of going out and pounding out 50-100 miles or more.
+Others amongst you will think nothing of going out and pounding out 50-100 miles or more or running on dangerous terrain when you are faced with steep drops, wild animals, or worse.
 It can be easy to be complacent, whatever standard of runner you are.
-Some of China’s top ultrarunners were among the fatalities during that fateful race.
-Even for the most elite athlete, the dangers are the same.
+Just remember that you are not invincible and that bad fortune could befall you,

 Check Out the Weather

 While we are unlikely to suddenly get caught in a monsoon, a blizzard or a freak storm, we still have to consider the weather, and what would happen if it did turn nasty.
 Dress for the occasion – if it is looking like it’s going to rain, pack a waterproof.
 In fact, when taking part in trail ultramarathons, race organisers insist that you have taped seamed waterproof jackets and trousers in your running backpack.
 This isn’t so you stay dry when running.
 It’s in case you get injured or lost and end up stuck in the middle of nowhere.
 Pack a foil blanket – it takes next to no space and could be needed.